Learn the Basics

 As discussed in the previous section, when you create a new account with Auth0, you are asked to pick a name for your Tenant.
 This name, appended with

-auth0.com, will be your Auth0 Domain.
-It's the base URL you will be using when you want to access our API (for example, to authenticate a user).
-The name format is
+auth0.com, will be your Auth0 Domain (you can also use custom domains).
+It's the base URL you will be using to access our API and the URL where users are redirected in order to authenticate.

 In our example,